 2.95.
 Section 12.1.
 State that if representation is text or type is string, then alignment is determined by character set encoding.
 Most encodings are 8-bit (including those with 16-bit codepoint size like UTF-16).

+Updated 2014-07-22 to remove explicit mention of DFDL standard encodings

 Some implementations may include encodings which are not 8-bit aligned.
 The encoding US-ASCII-7bit-packed is 1-bit aligned.
 A character code occupies only 7 bits in this encoding, so character codes can begin on any bit boundary.